 Add Roles and Permissions

-Add Role-Based Access Control (RBAC) for organisations and users within an ecosystem.
-Define Roles, granting permissions to chosen participants within by using Role Metadata.
+Add Role-Based Access Control (RBAC) for organizations and users within an ecosystem.
+Define Roles and grant permissions to chosen participants by using Role Metadata.

 Prerequisites